otterscan/otterscan/docs/custom-jsonrpc.md

 Implementing everything in-node allows you to plug a dapp directly to your node itself.
 No need to install any additional indexer middleware or SQL database, each of it own consuming extra disk space and CPU.

 > Take Otterscan as an example, **ALL** you need is Otterscan itself (a SPA, can be served by any static provider) and our modified Erigon's rpcdaemon.

+### But your API doesn't scale and it is slower than _Some Product XXX_!!!

+Not everyone needs to serve thousands of request per second.
+Go ahead and use _Some Product XXX_.

+Some people just want to run standalone development tools and calculating some data on-the-fly works fine for single user local apps.

+Even so, we may introduce custom indexes for some operations in future if there is such demand, so you may opt-in for a better performance by spending more disk space.

 ## Method summary